Build a simple Javascript app that calls the Unified.to API

 script.onerror = () => {

-console.error('Failed to load Unified widget script');
+console.error('Failed to load Unified.to component script');

 };